SAP-archive/chewie/README.md

 ### How to release

-If you have proper permissions to push this package to npm run this command:
+You need to have proper NPM permissions to release this project.
+Run this command to release:

 ```
 npm run release
 ```

-DISCLAIMER: This will increment your package version by 0.0.1 (patch).
+NOTE: This will increment your package version by 0.0.1 (patch).
 In case you want to push minor or major release, change `bump-version` script in `package.json` and replace `patch` with your release version.